hashicorp/design-system/website/docs/utilities/menu-primitive/partials/code/component-api.md

     A named block for the content that is shown/hidden upon toggling.
   </C.Property>
   <C.Property @name="[:content].close" @type="function">
-    A function to programmatically close the disclosure.
+    A function to programmatically close the MenuPrimitive.
   </C.Property>
   <C.Property @name="onClose" @type="function">
-    A callback function invoked when the disclosure is closed (if provided).
+    A callback function invoked when the MenuPrimitive is closed (if provided).
   </C.Property>
   <C.Property @name="...attributes">
     This component supports use of [`...attributes`](https://guides.emberjs.com/release/in-depth-topics/patterns-for-components/#toc_attribute-ordering).